webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 * In the backend code (details in [[WPD:Projects/SSO/How we implemented it#Initialize local web application session]]):
 ** Accept <tt>POST</tt> requests with a "recoveryPayload" parameter<s>, make sure it’s 64 hexadecimal characters</s>
 ** <s>Rename the "recoveryPayload" as "sessionToken"</s>
 ** '''Unpack the "recoveryPayload" data using the shared secret key.
-If the payload makes any sense, has a member called "sessionToken" of 64 hexadecimal characters, continue'''
+If the payload makes any sense, has a property called "sessionToken", continue'''
-** Make an off-the-band call over SSL to the profile server ** Read a JSON object with the user data
+** '''If the sessionToken property is 64 hexadecimal characters, use it for the next step''' ** Make an off-the-band call over SSL to the profile server ** Read a JSON object with the user data
 ** Create a session without further validation